demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_Large_Upload_README.md

-The playbook investigates Cortex XDR incidents involving port scan alerts.
-The playbook is designed to run as a sub-playbook of ‘Cortex XDR Alerts Handling’.
+The playbook investigates Cortex XDR incidents involving large upload alerts.
+The playbook is designed to run as a sub-playbook of ‘Cortex XDR Alerts Handling v2’.

 The playbook consists of the following procedures:
 - Searching for similar previous incidents that were closed as false positives.